mwbowers/mwbowers.github.io/manuals/cocoon/cl-user-def-schema.md

 ---
-title: CL User Defined Commands Dictionary XML Schema
+title: "CL User Defined Commands Dictionary XML Schema"
-description: Dive into the structured world of custom command creation with the CL User Defined Commands Dictionary XML Schema.
-This guide introduces the XML schema designed for meticulously documenting and defining custom commands in Command Language (CL), ensuring a standardized approach to command customization.
-Ideal for developers and system administrators, this resource offers detailed insights into the schema elements, attributes, and structure, enabling you to create well-defined, robust custom commands.
-Enhance your system's functionality with precision and clarity by leveraging this comprehensive XML schema guide.
+description: "Master the creation of User Defined Commands Dictionary with our guide.
+Learn the steps to define and implement schemas for enhanced data structuring."
 ---

 ## Basic CL User Defined Commands Dictionary Syntax